VCainzos/dl-time-series-forecasting/README.md

     label_columns=['output_variable'])
 ```
 Then, create a tuner object of the customized class MyTuner which will be dealing with the hyperparameter optimization.
-`objective` specifies the objective to select the best models, and `max_trials` to the number of different models to try.
+`objective` specifies the criterion to select the best models, and `max_trials` the number of different models to try.
 ```python
 tuner = MyTuner(
     oracle=kt.oracles.RandomSearch(